 It was a book that begged to be read.
-I stared at its cover for a few more moments before asking my friend, Rob, what it was about.
+I stared at its cover for a few more moments before asking my partner, Rob, what it was about.
 He turned to look at it and his eyes lit up instantly.
 He carefully picked up the book from the coffee table, like it was a fragile object, and passed it to me.
 He explained that he’d given this book to his father as a present.
 Several months later, his father returned the book, except, now, the book was worth countless times more than the price Rob had paid for it at the book store.
 It was a journal, one that’s filled with questions that every child would like to ask their parents.
 Rob’s father spent many hours answering the questions and accompanying his answers with beautiful family photos.
 The result was an inspiring, entertaining, heartfelt story about what it was like growing up, the highlights and challenges, finding the love of his life, raising Rob and seeing him go through life’s trials and tribulations.
 It was the story of raising a child through the eyes of his father – a story every child needs to know.

 Dad, what was it like raising me?